antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `connectionStyle` - string value that determines the style of connection.
   Can choose one out of the two options: `curved` or `orthogonal`.
   Default value is `curved`
+* `hideHud` - boolean value determining whether UI elements should be hidden.
+Components affected by this flag are: popup notifications, navigation bar and terminal window.
+  Default value is `false`

 An example: